I think we’ve all been stung when it comes to holiday weather.

 But it gets better:

-For weather information on holiday resorts, there are forecasts for 5,000 overseas locations.
+For weather information on holiday resorts, there are accurate weather forecasts for 5,000 overseas locations.
 As well as information on the actual temperature, it even includes what the temperature feels like!
 Pretty cool.

 BBC Weather is much the same as the Met Office’s website — not surprising given that the Met Office supplies the data!